elyziumayo/Artix-Optimizations/README.md

 ## Suggestion
 If anyone has anyone knows  how we can achieve such automation like aur on Artix plz tellme 😁.

+## script current status

+- working on handling of recursive dependency

+## Slow

+I am slow as sloth in working on this project so i myself dont   know when i will complete this.

+## Reason script is not here

+because it is pretty messed up for now